Is It Safe to Send Credit Card Info by Email? (5 Safety Tips)

 Let’s dive in.

 Several third-party messaging apps offer end-to-end encryption.
-End-to-end encryption creates a secure data tunnel for you and the recipient.
+This secure communication process prevents third parties from accessing your data and creates a secure data tunnel for you and the recipient.
 As such, outside parties can’t view your messages and credit card info.

 The best third-party messaging apps are: